Brady Anderson: Player profile

 A left-handed hitter and thrower, Anderson's combination of power and speed made him a unique leadoff hitter: Anderson reached three All-Star Games and earned AL Most Valuable Player votes in two different seasons.
 The power-speed combination was so rare, he remains the only player to steal 50 bases and hit 20 home runs in one season (1992), then record at least 50 home runs and 20 steals in another (1996).

 Anderson's breakout year in 1992 and subsequent success marked a dramatic reversal of his first four years in Major League Baseball, where he'd failed to hit better than .231 in any season, becoming the first outfielder to do so according to Elias Sports Bureau.

 Much of the career turnaround owed to Anderson's commitment to cross training and fitness exercises.
 And reversing seemingly negative trends eventually became Anderson's trademark: after ranking in the top 10 in times caught stealing the previous two seasons, Anderson stole 31 bases in 32 attempts in the strike-shortened 1994 season.
 The 96.9% stolen base percentage remains the highest percentage for players who recorded at least 25 stolen bases in a season.

 Honors

 On August 21, 2004, Anderson was inducted into the Baltimore Orioles Hall of Fame.
 Cal Ripken Jr. introduced Anderson and called him "the greatest lead-off hitter in Orioles baseball, and the best athlete I have ever played with."
 During Ripken's induction ceremony to the Baseball Hall of Fame in 2007, he described Anderson as "simply my best friend".

-After baseball
+Post-playing career

 Front office

-Anderson was named Special Assistant to the Executive Vice-President for Baseball Operations by the Orioles on January 19, 2012.
-He was promoted to Vice-President of Baseball Operations one year later on February 19, 2013.
+Anderson was named Special Assistant to the Executive Vice-president for Baseball Operations by the Orioles on January 19, 2012.
+He was promoted to vice-president of Baseball Operations one year later on February 19, 2013.
 He left the organization at the conclusion of the 2019 season as a result of his role being significantly reduced after Mike Elias replaced Dan Duquette in charge of the team's baseball operations.